kylesuter97/edgar_kubricj_group_project/README.md

 ## Getting started

-This is an initial place for us to get started on the Edgar project
+This is an initial place for us to get started on the Edgar project.

 ## Step 1